 Marvel Studios have had massive success with the Marvel Cinematic Universe during the 2000s/10s in which their various comic-book properties were brought together in a shared universe where characters regularly met one another and teamed up.
 With this model proving enormously popular with audiences, other studios have been scrambling to follow in their footsteps.
 The ones best suited to do so are DC Comics who are belatedly getting their act together after spending much of the 2000s and early 2010s dithering.
 Others have struggled to do so.
 Sony have ineffectually tried to create a shared universe out of their ownership of the Spider-Man copyright; Warner Brothers seem to be trying to do something with King Kong and Godzilla; even Mattel are rumoured to be trying to spin a shared universe out of G.I.
 Joe, Micronauts and various other of their toy properties.
 What seems glaringly obvious about these is their preplanned attempts to jumpstart a shared universe and what seems missing is the notion of audience engagement – audiences are only going to want to see more of these crossovers if they care about the initial films.

 The biggest non-comic book attempts to create a shared cinematic universe comes from Universal with what is now being called their Dark Universe.
 In the 1940s, Universal brought a bunch of their regular horror characters – Dracula, the Frankenstein monster, The Wolf Man and to a lesser extent The Invisible Man – together in efforts such as Frankenstein Meets the Wolf Man (1943), House of Frankenstein (1944), House of Dracula (1945) and Abbott and Costello Meet Frankenstein (1948).
 With their Dark Universe, Universal has now conceived a series of big-budget revivals in which the Famous Monsters will crossover and interact.
 The first of these was supposedly Dracula Untold (2014) but that proved a middling box-office flop and has quietly been all but ignored with the announcement of the Dark Universe.
-Universal has announced a slate of other efforts including a remake of Bride of Frankenstein (1935) under Bill Condon starring Angelina Jolie for 2019, which oddly precedes their Frankenstein film to star Javier Bardem, an Invisible Man film with Johnny Depp and further announced reboots of Dr Jekyll and Mr Hyde, The Hunchback of Notre Dame, The Phantom of the Opera and The Creature from the Black Lagoon, even another Van Helsing film.
+Universal has announced a slate of other efforts including a remake of Bride of Frankenstein (1935) under Bill Condon starring Angelina Jolie for 2019 (which oddly precedes their Frankenstein film to star Javier Bardem), an Invisible Man film with Johnny Depp and further announced reboots of Dr Jekyll and Mr Hyde, The Hunchback of Notre Dame, The Phantom of the Opera and The Creature from the Black Lagoon, even another Van Helsing film.
+A photo op was even held with all the stars to announce the Dark Universe.
 Although the question that remains with the box-office flop and critical trashing received by The Mummy is whether any of these will ever see the light of a projector.

 The Mummy has a long history on film beginning with The Mummy (1932) starring Boris Karloff, which is a beautiful and moody work quite unlike anything that came after.
 Universal spun this out into a series of sequels – The Mummy’s Hand (1940), The Mummy’s Tomb (1942), The Mummy’s Ghost (1944), The Mummy’s Curse (1944) and the inevitable Abbott and Costello Meet the Mummy (1955) – which became dominated by Tom Tyler and Lon Chaney Jr as bandage-wrapped mummies shuffling across the screen.
 It is this image that thereafter became associated with the mummy.
 Hammer Films conducted a sterling revival with The Mummy (1959) and there have been sporadic other efforts over the years.
 In the 1990s, The Mummy was given a makeover by Stephen Sommers in the Brendan Fraser-starring The Mummy (1999), which was rewritten as an Indian Jones-type adventures and the emphasis was placed on CGI effects and a more comedic approach.
 This led to two sequels with The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).